uncss/grunt-uncss/README.md

 ### Test project

-There is a test project included under the `app` directory which you can build by running `grunt` after an `npm install`.
+There is a test project included under the `tests/app` directory which you can build by running `grunt` after an `npm install`.
 It also includes a `grunt compare_size` task for getting a feel of the before and after CSS sizes:

 ![](http://i.imgur.com/bUseCPh.png)